 Breakpoints If your website is responsive, you want to adjust the breakpoints.
 Breakpoints must be separated by commas (,).

 Scene7 Image Templates are layered Photoshop content that was imported to Scene7, where content and properties were parameterized for variability.
-The Image template component lets you import images and change the text dynamically in AEM.
+The Image template component lets you import images and change the text dynamically in Experience Manager.
 In addition, you can configure the Image template component to use values from client context, so that each user experiences the image in a personalized way.